SMosegaard/cds-vis/assignments/assignment-3/README.md

 - Present a classification report and learning curves for the trained classifier
 - Your repository should **also** include a short description of what the classification report and learning curve show.

-## Data access
+## Data source

-The data for the assignment is available in the shared drive on UCloud.
+For this assignment, we'll be working with the *```Tobacco3482```* dataset.
+You can learn more about this dataset in the original paper which uses it [here](https://dl.acm.org/doi/pdf/10.1145/1148170.1148307).
+The dataset we are working with is only a small subset of this larger corpus.

 For the purposes of this assignment, you can link to [this version](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg?resource=download) in your README files.

+- all images is in black and white
+- images in the categories adds, emails, forms, letters, memos, news, notes, reports, resumes, and scientific articles.

 ## Tips